 Regional governments have taken unprecedented measures to contain the transmission of the virus and are, in the meantime, trying to keep domestic demand afloat.
 With the implementation of strict physical distancing restrictions, many ASEAN+3 economies appear to have successfully "planked the curve" (Figure 2).
 Infection rates have been falling in most places, albeit to the detriment of income and employment, which is being mitigated by fiscal and credit support to households and corporates, and monetary support via liquidity injections into the financial system, including through the introduction of unconventional monetary policies.
-Recent efforts to reopen businesses and tentatively allow some resumption in domestic and international travel have seen localized infection spikes, notably among the Plus-3, underscoring the likelihood that a "new normal" may be here to stay for the foreseeable future.2
+Recent efforts to reopen businesses and tentatively allow some resumption in domestic and international travel have seen localized infection spikes, notably among the Plus-3, underscoring the likelihood that a "new normal" may be here to stay for the foreseeable future.

-Figure 2: ASEAN+3: Cumulative COVID-19 Confirmed Cases, as of August 4, 2020 (Days after 100th confirmed case; log scale)
+Figure 1: World: New Confirmed COVID-19 Cases by Region, as of August 4, 2020